Establishing Scope Boxes and Creating Plan Views in Revit

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 Now that we have the levels established, we can go ahead and draw in our scope box.
 If we go to our view tab, we'll look for scope box here.
-And this one we're going to draw kind of big for right now, but we will definitely be bringing it back into scale a bit because we don't know exactly where everything will be, but it's essentially going to be roughly in this area in here.
+And this one we're going to draw kind of big for now, but we will definitely be bringing it back into scale a bit because we don't know exactly where everything will be, but it's essentially going to be roughly in this area here.

 Learn Revit